canaldevops/canaldevops.github.io/about.md

+---
+title: Home
-adicionar about
+layout: about
-+ link para authors
+---